mpratt/Embera/README.md

 The \Embera\HttpRequest class is a simple wrapper for `curl` and `file_get_contents` (when the `allow_url_fopen` directive is enabled).

-You can pass options for each of them when needed
+You can pass options for each one of them when needed
 ```php
     $config = array(
         'http' => array(